MMP28: Structure

 MMP-28 is a 520 amino acid long protein.
 The estimated signal peptide sequence appears as a long tail of random coil coming off of the protein that helps to guide the protein to excretion with the sequence PRCGVTD.

 The zinc binding catalytic site is tucked within an alpha helix within the center of the protein with a HEIGHTLGLTH sequence at positions 240–250 with a hemopexin-like domain.
 Epilysin contains 8 exons, 5 of which are splice sites unique to MMP-28 and not used by any other metalloproteinase in the MMP family.

 Epilysin contains 8 exons, 5 of which are splice sites unique to MMP-28 and not used by any other metalloproteinase in the MMP family.

 The full amino acid sequence is listed on uniprot.

-Clinical Implications
+Clinical implications

 The overexpression of MMP-28 is linked to the metastasis of tumors in cancer.
 Expression of MMP-28 can be linked to tumor diameter, depth of invasion, and stage of metastasis.
 In patients with positive overexpression of MMP-28, survival may be significantly less likely compared to negative expression of this protein, making it a potentially important marker for proactive prognosis of some forms of cancer.

 MMP-28 may also play an important role in the breakdown of myelin, an important component of nervous system functionality.
-Demyelization may interrupt nerve signaling or even halt it completely, which can create severe neurological effects such as multiple sclerosis transverse myelitis and neuromyelitis optica.
+Demyelination may interrupt nerve signaling or even halt it completely, which can create severe neurological effects such as multiple sclerosis transverse myelitis and neuromyelitis optica.